Newquay Zoo is now open to all guests, with Covid-19 and social distancing safety regulations in place.

 These national awards celebrate the best public toilets in the United Kingdom and promote high standards.
 Newquay Zoo was presented with three awards in the leisure category, including Washroom Cleaner of the Year, National Category winner and a Gold for the overall grade of the toilet facilities, which include the Changing Places accessible toilet.
 In 2019 Newquay Zoo opened a specialist Changing Places toilet facility which can accommodate bigger wheelchairs and provides a bed and the necessary hoists.
 The move was met with great support from families and visitors to the zoo.

-For more information on events, experiences, birthday parties and how you can spend a fantastic fun filled day at Newquay Zoo please visit the official website www.newquayzoo.org.uk.
+For more information on events, experiences and how you can spend a fantastic fun filled day at Newquay Zoo please visit the official website www.newquayzoo.org.uk.

 - Child under 3 years Free